machinalis/django-i18n-helper/README.md

     <div class='i18n-helper' style='display: inline; background-color: #FAF9A7;'>Translated text</div>

-This provides a soft highlight for transalted strings, but this behavior can be modified within settings.py.
+This provides a soft highlight for translated strings, but this behavior can be modified within settings.py.